-When you use molasses to create a homemade plant food, it boosts the beneficial bacteria and microbes in the soil to keep the plant healthy.
+When you use molasses, it boosts the beneficial bacteria and microbes in the soil to keep the plant healthy.
 In turn, your plants can thrive and grow large leaves and blooms.
 To make it, get a gallon of water in a plastic jug or bottle.
 Add one to three tablespoons of molasses to the water and shake it well.
 Add this mixture to a spray bottle and spritz your plants once a week.

 Recipe Eight – Complete Plant Food

 If you want to boost every nutrient your plant needs and make sure everything balances, this is the recipe to try.
 Once you make it, you simply apply it to your plants one time every four to six weeks, and it works on indoor and outdoor plants.
 You’ll need:

 - 1 gallon jug with water